 We often overlook our roofs when it comes to cleaning and maintenance.
-After all, they are always exposed to the elements, so it is natural for dirt, grime and other contaminants to build up over time.
-But when it comes time to clean our roofs, many of us turn to chemical cleaners instead of safer alternatives.
+After all, they are always exposed to the elements, so it is natural for dirt, grime, and other contaminants to build up over time.
+However, when the need arises to clean our roofs, many of us turn to chemical cleaners instead of safer alternatives.
 This raises an important question: are roof cleaning chemicals safe?

 In this article, we’ll explore the potential risks associated with roof cleaning chemicals, from the types of products used to their effect on the environment and human health.
 We will also discuss some safe alternatives that can be just as effective in getting your roof back in prime shape.
 Let’s get started!